RedisLabs/redisraft/docs/Using.md

 1. One could claim that node A relies on the same time-based thresholds as the rest of the cluster and that it should therefore initiate re-election (and fail) at the same time.
 While practically this may be true in many cases, it makes dangerous assumptions about the behavior of clocks and system time.
-2. The reason this applies to reads but not writes is that writes require an explicit consensus.
+2. The reason this applies to reads but not to writes is that writes require an explicit consensus.

 ### Quorum Reads